New York joins California in locking down against the virus

 As the virus strengthened its foothold in Africa, the continent’s busiest airport, in Johannesburg, announced that foreigners will no longer be allowed to disembark.

-Perry reported from Wellington, New Zealand.
 Associated Press reporters around the world contributed.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.